Flexible Moral Hazard Problems with Adverse Selection: Model

-\cite{georgia22} provides conditions that characterize the optimal solutions to the agent's problem \eqref{PRE-A} and the principal's problem \eqref{PRE-P}.
+\cite{georgia22} provides first-order conditions on the optimal solutions to the agent's problem \eqref{PRE-A} and the principal's problem \eqref{PRE-P}.
 Those conditions can be used to verify whether a candidate solution is optimal, but do not directly provide the optimal solutions.
 Unlike their findings, Lemma \ref{PRE-lm2} and \ref{PRE-lm1} offer direct methods to solve the problems with moment-based cost functions.

 In the given formulation, aggregate effort is central to the decision problems of both parties, with output distributions chosen to attain the concavification value corresponding to the optimal aggregate effort.
 Lemma \ref{PRE-lm2} also provides an alternative way to understand why the first-order approach is always valid in our setting.
 Given an arbitrary contract $s(\cdot)$, according to Lemma \ref{PRE-lm2}, the agent would act as if he is provided with a contract $\widehat{s\circ \theta}(\cdot)$ that is concave in the aggregate effort.
 This concavification can be done because the agent is able to choose any arbitrary output distribution.
 Hence, the agent is faced with a convex decision problem, regardless of the shape of the contract he is provided with.
 This concavification idea is similar to \cite{barron20}, which shows that concave contracts should be provided when the agent can add arbitrary mean-preserving noise to his output costlessly.